Cecilie Fløe: Club career

+In June 2026, Frauen-Bundesliga club VfL Wolfsburg signed Fløe to a four-year contract through 2030.

 International career

 Fløe represented the Danish under-17 team at the 2019 UEFA Women's Under-17 Championship in Bulgaria.
-In June 2019, she was called-up to the Danish under-19 team for friendly matches against England.
+In June 2019, she was called up to the Danish under-19 team for friendly matches against England.

 Fløe made her senior debut for Denmark on 26 October 2021, coming on as an 76th-minute substitute for Sofie Junge Pedersen in a 5–1 win against Montenegro in the 2023 FIFA Women's World Cup qualifying cycle.
+Fløe made a return to the selection in 2025 under new manager Jakob Michelsen.
+Fløe's first turn in the starting line-up saw her produce two assists to win the 14 April 2026 World Cup qualification match against Sweden.
+She scored her first goal for Denmark in a 2–1 win against Sweden in the penultimate match in the 2027 World Cup qualification.